lokefu/-Tic-Tac-Toe-/README.md

 The user always plays first, and the computer randomly choose one place to mark after user's each move.
 After one move made by either the user or the computer, the new grid with new mark will be displayed.
 The user's mark is presented by 'o' and the computer's mark is presented by 'x'.
+The player can only mark on the grid and cannot mark on the place which has been already marked.
-The player who first manage to place three of marks in a vertical, horizantal or diagonal row will be the winner.
+The computer will automatically choose to mark on a unmarked place, while in case that The player who first manage to place three of marks in a vertical, horizantal or diagonal row will be the winner.
 After the winner come up, the game closes and the programme will ask the user whether the user wants to start a new round or not.